 How parents can support their children with Mathematics:

 If children are to be fluent in mathematics we believe they require quick and accurate recall of facts.
 Each week children are expected to rehearse these facts at home.
 Multiplication facts and number bonds can be rehearsed in many different ways, from playing games to using charts and computer programs.
-Each week your child will be sent home maths facts to learn and practise.
+Each week your child will be sent home maths facts to learn and practice.

 The children can also access ‘My Maths’ home learning.
 ‘My Maths’ is a web-based learning program that integrates home and school learning via the internet.
 Each week your child will be set tasks which will relate to the learning which has taken place in the class.
-The program helps child to practise facts and embed learning which has taken place throughout the week.
+The program helps child to practice facts and embed learning which has taken place throughout the week.